wjlroe/dragonspawn/README.md

-# dragonspawn
+# Dragon Spawn

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Ludum Dare 27 - "10 seconds"

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 William Roe

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.